Chimmysmallz/alx-system_engineering-devops/README.md

 ### General Info
 ***
 This project is to give practical examples on the usage of Shell.
-This project is completed.
+This project is ongoing

 ## View project README for more info.